Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 50

-In return, three factors kept the Carthaginians afloat.
-First was his Financial boosted double Ivory capital which kept his economy in pristine shape while giving him enough hammers for the landgrab (people underestimate Ivory capitals).
-Indeed, Hannibal’s best games saw him go absolutely crazy with settling, even claiming Northern territory between the Salad Man and the Burger King.
-Secondly, Hannibal built and utilized the Pyramids extremely well in most games, either adopting an early Representation to boost his economy or an early Police State to fuel an early conquest.
-Finally, Hannibal had two weak neighbors to pick on, and when a Financial leader doubles his empire size, the game is all but sealed for him.
+In return, three factors kept the Carthaginians afloat in the short-term, so that they could scale in the long-term.
+First was his Financial boosted double Ivory capital, which kept his economy in good shape while giving him enough hammers to aid his landgrab.
+Indeed, Hannibal’s best games saw him overcome his neighbor situation and go crazy with settling, even claiming Northern territory between the Salad Man and the Burger King.
+Secondly, Hannibal built and utilized the Pyramids extremely well in many games, either adopting an early Representation to kickstart his economy or an early Police State to fuel a conquest.
+Ramesses certainly could have taken some pointers about which wonders to prioritize.
+Finally, like in his Opening Round, Hannibal had a plethora of good military targets and Elephants to murder them with.
 Hannibal’s performance in this set was much like many of his other AI Survivor games: it seems that he either has crazy games that garner him the “Chadnibal” moniker, or he has some stinkers that make everyone wonder if he is the most overrated leader in the game.
 In truth, all this balances out to make Hannibal an above average leader for AI Survivor purposes.

 Worst Performance: All three of Hannibal’s First To Die eliminations followed the same pattern: he barely expanded, launched a failed war against one of his neighbors, and was quickly delended into the bottom of the Mediterranean sea.